Mosamorphing/WTF-React/11_Data Fetching/readme.md

 ![11-1](./img/11-1.png)

-The above code fetches data from the endpoint and then maps over each of the post object in the posts array to return a paragraph showing the ID and the title of such post.
+The above code fetches data from the endpoint and then maps over each of the post objects in the posts array to return a paragraph showing the ID and the title of such post.
-Notice how that I put an attribute KEY on the paragraph tag that I returned?
+Notice how I put an attribute KEY on the paragraph tag that I returned?
 The reasons are not far-fetched, they include:

 1. Efficient reconciliation: React uses a process called reconciliation to update the UI when the state of an application changes.
 By providing unique keys, React can quickly identify which elements have changed and only update those, rather than re-rendering the entire list.
 This leads to improved performance and resource management.
 2. Preventing unexpected behavior: Without unique keys, React may struggle to correctly update elements, which can result in unpredictable UI behavior.
 For instance, if an item is removed from a list, React might not properly adjust the remaining items, leading to display issues.
 Unique keys help maintain the integrity of the list during updates.